 Sr Sally outdid (overdid?) herself this year with the Simnel cake.
 It was so decadent I’m almost too ashamed to publicise it (alas, not ashamed enough).
 When the chorus of astonishment subsided someone thought it would be amusing – and it was – to ask Br Michael, our theological hardliner and resident ascetic, what he made of it.
 After a long pause he replied ‘…preposterous’.

 Sunday 11th April, Low Sunday – This is the last day of our Easter Octave.
 This year’s has been particularly low key.
 A few of us made it out to nearby Bredon Hill on Tuesday, and just about managed to avoid the rain and sleet.
-On Friday we delivered Br Michaël’s largest commission to date, an icon of St John Climacus and the Ladder of Divine Ascent, to its new home in Oxfordshire.
+On Friday we delivered Br Michaël’s largest commission to date, an icon of St John Climacus’ Ladder of Divine Ascent (see below), to its new home in Oxfordshire.
 Our hosts provided us with a wonderful al fresco lunch, and contrary to BBC Weather’s gloomy prognostications we came away with sun-burnt skin.
 There were two nights of entertainment, including a showing of Autumn de Wilde’s Emma (2020).
 Again, not everyone’s cup of bohea tea.
 A good occasion to practice the monastic wisdom of wanting what you get rather than getting what you want.

 Saturday 17th – We gathered in the Community Room to watch the BBC’s coverage of Prince Philip’s funeral.
 We were pleased to hear the choir sing the Kontakion, which we sing at the graveside of our departed brothers and sisters.